DataRobot ingress reference settings¶

 Ingress in Kubernetes is an API object that manages external access to the services in a cluster, typically HTTP.
 For the Ingress resource to work, the cluster must have an ingress controller running.
 Cluster administrators are expected to select ingress controllers according to their requirements.
 There are dozens of ingress controllers available.
 Some controllers are maintained by the Kubernetes team (e.g., AWS, GCE, and Nginx controllers), while others are provided by third-party vendors.

-Nginx Ingress Reference Settings¶
+Nginx Ingress deprecation¶

 This section details the way DataRobot sets up the ingress-nginx controller using a helm chart.
-Client clusters may not use these exact settings, as each client will have its own administrator.
+Client clusters may not use these exact settings, as each client has its own administrator.
 This is provided as a reference and starting point for cluster admins who want to see how DataRobot does it.

 Kubernetes provides extensive documentation about the controller here: https://github.com/kubernetes/ingress-nginx/tree/main/docs.
 This location includes user guides, examples, hardening recommendations, and many other details.